SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Tank balance
  - All medium tanks technologies moved to 1 year earlier [38->37  40->39  43->42]
- - 1937 medium tank reseach cost increased to 175 days from 100
+ - 1937 medium tank research cost increased to 175 days from 100
- - 1939 medium tank reseach cost reduced to 175 days from 200
+ - 1939 medium tank research cost reduced to 175 days from 200

-#### Air Planes
+#### Airplanes
  - Increased supply from air supply mission to 0.03 supply per plane from 0.01
  - Increased Transport Plane production cost from 38 to 50

 #### UK
- - Trade with swizerland (military) Production efficiency cap reduced to 5% from 10% Production efficiency growth reduced to 3% from 5%
+ - Trade with switzerland (military) Production efficiency cap reduced to 5% from 10% Production efficiency growth reduced to 3% from 5%
- - Trade with swizerland (civillian) Consumer goods factor reduced to -10% from -15% Construction speed bonus reduced to 7.5% from 10%
+ - Trade with switzerland (civilian) Consumer goods factor reduced to -10% from -15% Construction speed bonus reduced to 7.5% from 10%
 ### Italy
  - Prevented Political BoPs from being able to remove the Mediterranean Front BoP